The Short Story

-Being brought up in a family dedicated to classical music, Robin studied piano and violin, as well as receiving vocal tuition from Winnie Busfield of the Royal Scottish Academy of Music, but swinging 60s put paid to any classical career!
-Robin left school and soon found himself playing in several Glasgow bands.
+Robin studied piano and violin, as well as receiving vocal tuition from Winnie Busfield of the Royal Scottish Academy of Music, but the swinging 60’s put paid to any classical career!
+Robin soon found himself playing in several Glasgow bands.
 Living a few hundred yards from the River Clyde you either found a job building ships or going to sea.
-Robin chose the later, attending the James Watt College in Greenock, but he never quite made it past the Renfrew Ferry!!
+Robin chose the later, attending the James Watt College in Greenock, but never quite made it past the Renfrew Ferry!
 Working for the old GPO, the sixties rocked and he met Joyce, his first wife.
 She still is!

-Robin moved to England in 1986 and had a ‘late development MBA; BA.’ with the Open University, while working at a very sensible 9-5 job with BT plc in London.
-There was no doubt that the ‘weans’ life was passing him by with the ‘gigging nights’ lifestyle.
+Robin moved to England in 1986 and had a ‘late development MBA; BA.’ with the Open University, while working in a very sensible 9-5 job with BT plc in London.
+There was no doubt that the ‘weans’ lives’ were passing him by with the ‘gigging nights’ lifestyle.
 He therefore decided to take a musical ‘rest’ – but only for a few ‘bars’!
 It didn’t last long.

-In the new millennium Robin took the opportunity to return to full-time music, with both the promotion, management and recording of bands.
+In the new millennium Robin took the opportunity to return to full-time music, with the promotion, management and recording of bands.
 Playing music, Robin teamed up with Andy Hart, a singer and keyboard player, to form Solid Silver playing covers at functions and weddings.
-A musical production partnership then evolved with Andy trading as Solid Silver Productions.
+A musical partnership then evolved with Andy trading as Solid Silver Productions.
 The partnership provided bespoke opera and event production and pulled together much of the experience gained from the previous 40 years in Live Music.
-However, in 2013 the partnership was amicably dissolved as Andy ventured out to set up a new music school in Surrey and Robin continued with more live music.
-During this period Robin returned to his Celtic roots to enjoy making folk music with like-minded musicians.
-Robin regularly performs with his Hertfordshire based group Celtic Krystal.
-A folkgroup established in 2009 with Adrian Boddy (Fiddle) and Krystal Woodbridge (Fiddle).
-It’s gone the full circle – nearly!
-Certainly shades of the Glasgow days of ‘Lomond Folk’ with traditional songs and the fiddles on jigs and reels.
-Robin’s vocal set is as fresh as ever and regularly entertains audiences in venues around the UK and abroad.
-2014 saw Robin’s fiftieth year making music.
-‘We Danced in the Morning’ CD of traditional music was released by the trio.
+In 2013 the partnership was dissolved as Andy ventured out to set up a new music school in Surrey and Robin continued with more live music.

 Adrian left Celtic Krystal in 2015.
-Robin and Krystal continued as a folk duo, occasionally introducing guest musicians as and when required.
-Duncan Ivory (Bass) and Dicky Deegan (Whistles & Uilleann Pipes) make for new and exciting arrangments of the traditional tunes.
+Robin and Krystal continued as a folk duo, introducing guest musicians as and when required.
+Duncan Ivory (Bass) and Dicky Deegan (Whistles & Uilleann Pipes) make for new and exciting arrangements of the traditional tunes.

 Robin’s back!
 Well have not really been away as the gigs kept happening when I was fit enough and the new recording ‘Silver Darlings’ finally got released.
 Busy year with lots of new material coming to the fore with loadsa Craic for good measure.
-On the JazzUp front it is really starting to take off at Club 85 in Hitchin on a monthly basis.
+On the JazzUp front it has really to taken off at Club 85 in Hitchin.

 Busy start to the year with four Burns’ Suppers and Paddy’s Day celebrations.
-The longest gig ever in my 52yrs of gigging.
-A two hour afternoon set then a five hour evening set at The Vic in Hitchin was the pinnacle of singing stamina endurance from a Wild Rover !
-This July sees my fiddling friend Krystal tying the matrimonial chord with Richard at Stonehenge.
+The longest gig ever in my 52 years of gigging.
+A two hour afternoon set then a five hour evening set at The Vic in Hitchin was the pinnacle of singing stamina endurance test for the ageing Wild Rover !
+July saw my fiddling friend Krystal tying the matrimonial chord with Richard at Stonehenge.
 Quite an occasion to be permitted to perform in the Centre Circle of Stonehenge.
 Yes, we played with The Stones!